antho31/bufalo-nft-skulls/README.md

 ### $BUFA rewards : get merkle proofs to claim

 You can fetch `https://bufalo-api.anthonygourraud.workers.dev/tokensForOwner/polygon/:addr` to get all token infos for the wallet with address `addr`.
-Use `tokenIds`, `rewardsPerDay` and `rewardsProofs` values from the response to claim.
+Use `tokenIds`, `rewardsPerDay` and `rewardsProofs` values from the response to claim $BUFA tokens.

 ```js
 // Result from https://bufalo-api.anthonygourraud.workers.dev/tokensForOwner/polygon/0x64E8f7C2B4fd33f5E8470F3C6Df04974F90fc2cA